gdyrrahitis/dotnet-retry/ReadMe.md

 It exposes a static method, `Setup(Strategy strategy)` that takes a `Strategy` enum, indicating which retry policy to use.
 This method returns a `RuleOptions` instance, which is used to setup global options for the selected retry policy.
 After options have been set, you can use `Retry`'s public API to setup cancellation policies, utilize events and of course execute the operation in question.

 #### Methods
-* `RuleOptions Setup(Strategy strategy)`.
+* `RuleOptions::Setup(Strategy strategy)`.
 Public static method.
 Sets up the retry policy.
 It returns a `RuleOptions` class, which can be used to setup global options for specified policy.
 * `void::Attempt(Action action)`.
 Executes a void synchronous `Action`.
 * `T::Attempt<T>(Func<T> function)`.
 Executes a synchronous `Func<T>`.
 * `Retriable::Cancel(Action<CancellationRule> cancellationRules)`.
 Specifies cancellation policies via `CancellationRule` instance.